 In 1997 Madeleine re-located to Los Angeles, to pursue further creative opportunities.
 She founded Hybrid – a physical theatre ensemble, and developed a key artistic partnership with Christopher Aponte (former principal American Ballet Theatre and Bejart), after choreographing him in the acclaimed short film ‘Room’.

-In 2011 Madeleine directed an award winning production of Equus, and later became the Movement Director for ‘The House is Black’, a multimedia concert by world acclaimed singer and activist Sussan Deyhim, and Emmy Award winning film composer Richard Horowitz.
-Freud Playhouse and The Royce Hall UCLA 2015.
-(She is now the Movement Advisor and Associate Director for the productions national tour 2016/17.)
+In 2011 Madeleine directed an award winning production of Equus, and later that year became the Associate Director and Choreographer for ‘The House is Black’, a multimedia project by world acclaimed singer and activist Sussan Deyhim (Argo), Robert Egan (Angels in America), and Emmy Award winning film composer Richard Horowitz: The Royce Hall LA 2015, Chapel Hill North Carolina 2017, The Wallis Anennberg Center for the Performing Arts 2018, and The Metropolitan Museum of Art New York 2018.

-She directed and staged Mo.men.tum in 2016 at The Wallis Annenberg Centre for Performing Arts (Bram Goldsmith Stage), a concert for emerging choreographers.
+She has directed and staged several productions at The Wallis Annenberg Centre for Performing Arts (Bram Goldsmith and Lovelace Stages).
 Most recently she directed and Choreographed Oktoberfest The Musical: An Almost True Story – Book/Lyrics by renowned Disney writer Philip LaZebnik, Music by Emmy winning composer Harold Faltermeyer (Beverley Hills Cop/Top Gun).
-She is currently adapting famed arts critic and writer Victoria Looseleaf’s novel Isn’t It Rich? for the stage, Fall 2016.
+In collaboration with Jon Kellam (formally The Actors Gang) she is the Co-Director and Choreographer of Italian theatre ensemble Bamsemble.
+For Winter 2018 she is adapting famed arts critic and writer Victoria Looseleaf’s novel Isn’t It Rich? for the stage.

 Madeleine has taught extensively in the UK and across California, leading professional workshops and specialized trainings.
 She was an adjunct professor at The USC School of Theatre, and has been on the faculty of Theatricum Botanicum Shakespeare Academy for eight years.
 In 2008 she became involved in Testimonial Theatre through her award winning work in arts education with The Music Center – Performing Arts Center of Los Angeles.
 Madeleine has created numerous youth theatre productions, and served as a Department Head in the Performing Arts Academy of CHAMPS High School for the Arts.
 She is also the founding Artistic Director of The Wallis Annenberg Youth Theatre Company (2016).